DionSat/trivia_application/README.md

 Make sure to intall the dependencies in the server and client folder using ```npm install```.
 Also make sure you have docker running.

 ### Start the application
 There are indivdual README on how to run each folder.
-There are 3 directories to run: docker compose in the leaderboard_client,server and the client.
+There are 3 directories to run: leaderboard_client, server and client.
 Run ```npm start``` in the server and client folder.
 Then run ```docker compose up``` in the leaderboard_client folder.